-Mr. Flint represents businesses ranging from small local companies to large public corporations on a variety of corporate and transactional matters, including mergers and acquisitions, joint ventures, private equity and venture capital transactions, financing and lending arrangements, and debt and equity offerings.
-In addition to his transactional work, Mr. Flint routinely serves as a general business and legal advisor to his clients, counseling on matters such as corporate governance, executive compensation, regulatory compliance, and commercial contracts.
+Mr. Flint represents businesses ranging from small companies to large corporations on a variety of corporate and transactional matters, including mergers and acquisitions, joint ventures, private equity and venture capital transactions, financing and lending arrangements, and debt and equity offerings.
+In addition to his transactional work, Mr. Flint routinely serves as a general business and legal advisor to his clients, counseling on matters such as corporate governance and restructuring, regulatory compliance, commercial contracts, and the various corporate matters involved with the formation of corporations, limited liability companies, partnerships, and joint ventures.

 Mr. Flint is involved with numerous community and business organizations in the Metro Atlanta area, including the Cobb Chamber of Commerce and the Atlanta chapter of the Association for Corporate Growth.
-In 2021, Mr. Flint was selected as a Super Lawyer ® “Rising Star”.
-Mr. Flint is fluent in Spanish and conversant in French.
-In his free time, Mr. Flint enjoys traveling, cooking, snow skiing, and spending time outdoors.
-Mr. Flint lives in Marietta with his wife, Maddy.
+Mr. Flint has been selected as a Super Lawyers ® “Rising Star” for the past three consecutive years (2022 – 2024).
+In his free time, Mr. Flint enjoys traveling, cooking, and spending time outdoors.
+Mr. Flint lives in Marietta with his wife, Maddy, and their two dogs.

 University of Georgia School of Law, J.D., cum laude